Brophy Basketball – College Alumni

 Desi Burrage ’21 – Cal Lutheran University (Thousand Oaks, Calif.)

-Jaxson Baker ’18 – University of Central Arkansas (Conway, Ark.)
+Jaxson Baker ’18 – University of New Hampshire (Durham, N.H.) and University of Central Arkansas (Conway, Ark.)

 Ian Burke ’18 – Portland State University (Portland, Ore.) and Seattle University (Seattle, Wash.)